jadecobra/python_tdd_exercises/source/truth_table_11_negate.rst

     def negate_first(p, q):
         return not p

-  ah, just like the name and all tests pass
+  ah, just like the name

 Negate Second
 -------------